 Equality and Inclusion

-As a school We are commited to ensuring that all pupils, regardless of the educational needs, form part of the normal school environment wherever this is feasible.
+As a school we are committed to ensuring that all pupils, regardless of their educational needs, form part of the normal school environment wherever this is feasible.
+Our school moto is ‘Pupils That Matter’.

-During initial visits information is gathered on the needs of all pupils, including disabilities.
+During initial visits information is gathered on the needs of all pupils, including their previous settings information, safeguarding concerns, medical needs, external agencies involvement, mental health needs and disabilities.
 This information is very important as it helps the school plan for inclusion.
-I link with many other professionals to ensure a smooth introduction into Pear Tree Mead Academy
+We link with other schools and many other professionals to ensure a smooth introduction into Pear Tree Mead Academy.

-Children are supported at school through a variety of means: differentiated delivery of the curriculum; individual and group support and tailored curriculum programmes.
+Children are supported at school through a variety of means: differentiated delivery of the curriculum; individual and group support, learning mentors and tailored curriculum programmes.

-We support the social and emotional aspects or learning for all pupils.
-We also offer counselling for children and access to Learning mentors whose specific role is to motivate pupil learning.
-(Mrs Wade who supports our younger children and Mrs Williams who supports our older children) We do offer counselling from an outside service if we believe we cannot provide what is needed within school.
+We support the social and emotional aspects of learning for all pupils.
+We also offer counselling for children and access to Learning Mentors whose specific role is to motivate pupil learning.
+Mrs Wade supports our younger children, Mrs Williams supports our older children and Mrs To works with small groups.
+We do offer counselling from an outside service if we believe we cannot provide what is needed within school.
 They are called Young Concern Trust and they see children at school one day per week.

-Part of our inclusion policy means we are committed to provide equal opportunities and access for all and this forms part of our desire to achieve full inclusion.
+Part of our school policy means we are committed to providing equal opportunities and access for all and this forms part of our desire to achieve full inclusion.

 In this Section